timoxley/best-practices/README.md

 Any time you see these signs, you probably should have just written a function.

 Source: Jack Diederich, Stop Writing Classes http://pyvideo.org/video/880/stop-writing-classes

+## Reinvent the Wheel
+Inventing your own wheels gives you a deep appreciation and understanding of how wheels work and what makes a good one.
+[Source](http://nodejs.debuggable.com/2011-02-26.txt)

 ## Refactoring > Rewriting